Unidata/siphon/docs/developerguide.rst

 Versioning
 ----------

-To manage identifying the version of the code, Siphon relies upon `versioneer
+To manage identifying the version of the code, Siphon relies upon ``setuptools_scm``.
-<https://github.com/warner/python-versioneer>`_. ``versioneer`` takes the current version of
-the source from git tags and any additional commits.
+It takes the current version of the source from git tags and any additional commits.
 For development, the version will have a string like ``0.1.1+76.g136e37b.dirty``, which comes from ``git describe``.
 This version means that the current code is 76 commits past the 0.1.1 tag, on git hash ``136e37b``, with local